PrayujaTeli/Blog/Speech.md

 ### 2. Verb - <br/>
 The verb is a word that shows an action or state of being of the subject in a sentence.<br/>
+Eg: 'James is throwing the football'.In this sentence the 'throwing' word is verb.<br/>
 ### 3. Adjective - <br/>
 The adjective is used to describe a noun or a pronoun.<br/>
 Eg: ‘I have two dogs at hometown’.
 In this sentence, two is adjective which describes a number of dogs.<br/>

 ### 4. Adverb - <br/>
 Adverbs are used to describe words, but the difference is that adverbs describe adjectives, verbs, or another adverb.<br/>
+Eg:'The manager accepted the challenge very nicely'.The word 'nicely' is adverb in this sentence.<br/>

 ### 5. Pronoun - <br/>
 A pronoun is a word used in place of a noun.<br/>